Muhajir

 Scientific Contributions

-Muhajirs have made contributions in fields like medicine and engineering, with many excelling in academia and research.
+Muhajirs have made significant contributions to science and technology, particularly in fields like medicine and engineering.

 Culinary Innovations